gera2ld/jsqrgen/README.rst

 .. |Downloads| image:: https://img.shields.io/npm/dt/jsqrgen.svg
     :alt: Downloads

+.. default-role:: code

 This is a QRCode generator written in pure javascript, without any dependencies. (jQuery is not needed, either.)

 Based on `Kazuhiko Arase's QRCode <http://www.d-project.com/>`__ .

-The only requirement is that the browser works with a :code:`canvas`, which is supported by most modern browsers.
+The only requirement is that the browser works with a `canvas`, which is supported by most modern browsers.

 Usage
 -----